glixingxian/Design-Pattern/observer_pattern/java_built_in_observer_pattern.md

 #### Observable Class:

-In this class, we already have functions like add/remove an oberser and also other functions, but still we have two functions to pay attention：
+In this class, we already have functions like add/remove an observer and also other functions, but still we have two functions to pay attention:

 1. setChanged(): When it's called, it will set a internal flag to represent whether it has changed its state.
-2. notifyObservers(): When it's called, all the registered Observers will run their update() methodes.
+2. notifyObservers(): When it's called, all the registered Observers will run their update() methods.

 ```
 public class Observable {